manindrarana/crypto_analyzer_bybit/README.md

    - Review the results table showing all setups with Entry, SL, TP, and DCA levels
    - Results are automatically sorted by confidence score (highest first)

+7. **Configure Alerts**:
+   - In the Sidebar, scroll to "🔔 Alerts Config"
+   - Enable Telegram and/or Email alerts
+   - Enter your Bot Token, Chat ID, or Email Credentials
+   - **Manual Mode**: Alerts are sent automatically whenever you run a "Scan Market"
+   - **Continuous Mode**: Scroll to "🤖 Continuous Monitor" in the Screener section, set the frequency (e.g., 15 mins), and click "Start Continuous Monitor" to run in the background

 ## 📁 Project Structure

 ```